cubiq/ComfyUI_IPAdapter_plus/README.md

 **Is it true that the input reference image must have the same size of the output image?**

 No, that's a metropolitan legend.
 Your input and output images can be of any size.
 Remember that all input images are scaled and cropped to 224x224 anyway.

+## Diffusers version

+If you are interested I've also implemented the same features for [Huggingface Diffusers](https://github.com/cubiq/Diffusers_IPAdapter).

 ## Credits